maximilianh/multiSub/README.md

 ## Overview

-multiSub accepts input sequences in fasta format and meta data in tsv, csv or GISAID xls format.
+multiSub accepts input sequences in fasta format and meta data in tsv, csv or GISAID (xls or csv) formats.
-It will make some effort to clean the input data, e.g. skip missing sequences or remove empty meta data and warn about it.
+It will make some effort to clean the input data, e.g. skip missing sequences, strip flanking Ns, or remove empty meta data and output warnings if that happens.
 It can then create one or multiple output files, in NCBI, NCBI-tag, NCBI-ftp, ENA-xml or GISAID-csv format and directly upload to NCBI, ENA or GISAID.